-A. You will receive copies of items to go in this notebook.
+A. You will receive copies of items to go in your notebook.
 B. We will go up one group at a time.

-Students with Notebooks pick up:
+Students will pick up and place in their notebooks:

-- 1. Preamble to the Constitution

-- 2. Retake Request Sheet
+- 1. Preamble to the Constitution - 2.
+Retake Request Sheet

-- 3. Writing Rubric